RobinFinnJacobs/Biotechnological-application-of-algae-Alcohol-production-with-fermenting-Prototheca/scripts/Illustrations.md

+#  Figures
-#  Here we show all the codes that were used to create the Figures of the results of the fermentation experiment
+Here we show all the codes that were used to create the Figures of the results of the fermentation experiment

-## Figure Vol% of all approaches (calculated by °P) with ribbons
+## 01 Figure Vol% of all approaches (calculated by °P) with ribbons
 ```r
 # Load nessecary Packages
 library(ggplot2)